stfc/PSyclone/doc/developer_guide/developers.rst

 example by creating separate instances for statements in the if-body and for the else-body.

-.. note:: In the case described above the first statement of the if-body will
+.. note:: When using different instances for an if- and else-body, the first
+    statement of the if-body will
     have the same location number as the first statement of the else-body.
 So you can only compare location numbers from the same VariablesAccessInformation instance.
 If you merge two instances together, the locations of the merged-in